nautobot/nautobot/nautobot/docs/additional-features/computed-fields.md

 Computed fields are largely based on custom fields.
 See the overview of [Custom Fields](./custom-fields.md).
 As the name suggests, computed fields serve the need for a custom field where the value is generated using data that Nautobot stores in it's database.

 As an example, for use by some automation system, you might want to be able to have an automatically generated field on the Device model that combines the name of the device and the uppercased site name.
 To do that, you would define a Jinja template for this field that looks like such:

 ```jinja2
 {{ obj.name }}_{{ obj.site.name | upper }}
 ```

 !!! note
-    Everytime an object with this computed field is loaded, the template gets rendered.
-It's important to note that these values are not stored in the database and are dynamically rendered.
+    Every time an object with this computed field is loaded, the template gets re-rendered with the currently available data.
+It's important to note that these rendered values are not stored in the database; only the template is.

 ## Creating Computed Fields